 Emails that impersonate someone from your organisation are a risk to your own organisation - from your staff falling for them - as well as to your clients and business partners.

-There are a number of different protections an organisation can put in place to reduce the risks from email impersonation:
+There are a number of different protections an organisation can put in place to prevent email spoofing / impersonation:

-If your domain is unprotected, it can be technically straightforward for a cybercriminal to send an email that pretends to come from your organization.
-For instance, if your domain is qwerty.com, a criminal can easily send an email which shows as coming from “[email protected]”.
+If your domain is unprotected, it can be technically straightforward for a cybercriminal to send an email that pretends to come from your organisation.
+For instance, if your domain is qwerty.com, a hacker can easily send an email which shows as coming from “[email protected]”.
 From your staff’s point of view, the email would appear to be genuine.

 Implementing technical protections to your email domain makes it much harder for criminals to impersonate your organisation’s email address, reducing the risk of phishing happening internally as well as to your clients or other business partners.